vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 There is certainly more data you could collect (compliant rule count, % compliant, etc.) if needed.
 We will start with the configuration of triggering the compliance scan and collecting the last compliance scan date/time:
 1. Navigate to Resources>Sensors and select Add>macOS
 2. Fill out the General tab with your desired name (Must be between 2 and 64 characters using only a combination of lowercase letters, numbers, and underscores.
 The first character must be a lowercase letter.)
-    - I will use cis_compliancescan for my example
+    - I will use cis_compliancescan in this example
 3. Select "Next" and you will move to the next section, "Details."
 Here we will change the language to `Zsh` and leave the next 2 options as the default values (System and String).
 4. Provide the following script in the textbox to trigger the compliance scan using the --check flag and the collecting the last scan information:
 ```